Five ways to stay on top of spending this festive season

 Using these strategies and staying conscious of your spending can help you avoid a financial ‘hangover’ in January.
 And there may be other areas of your budget that could benefit from a closer look.
 You may find it helpful to explore this free budgeting planner offered by the Citizens Advice Bureau: Work out your budget – Citizens Advice Bureau.

-The views expressed in this article should not be taken as a recommendation, advice or forecast.
-We are unable to give financial advice.
-If you are unsure about the suitability of your investment, speak to your financial adviser.
+The value of investments will fluctuate, which will cause prices to fall as well as rise and you may not get back the original amount you invested.
+The views expressed here should not be taken as a recommendation, advice or forecast.
+We're unable to give financial advice.
+If you’re unsure about the suitability of an investment, please speak to a financial adviser.

 By M&G Investments